-Prince Charles is a keen supporter of the Sport.
-In 2007 the Prince gave his support ‘to save our darts campaign’ that was highlighted by the Daily Telegraph newspaper to help prevent the demise of the game.
+King Charles III, is a keen supporter of the Sport.
+In 2007 the King gave his support ‘to save our darts campaign’ that was highlighted by the Daily Telegraph newspaper to help prevent the demise of the game.
 Well.
 It certainly did the job!
 At Clarence House, Charles told publicans ‘I’m doing my best to keep the darts tradition going’

 His comments follow a survey that the game was under threat from the rise of gastropubs, where the décor catered more for dinners than traditional pub game players.

-The Prince has also thrown a dart or two and clearly is a supporter of traditional sport played by thousands in traditional British pubs and Clubs.
-He has been photographed with his wife, Cameilla, the Duchess of Cornwall, throwing darts on more than one occasion.
+The King has also thrown a dart or two and clearly is a supporter of traditional sport played by thousands in traditional British pubs and Clubs.
+He has been photographed with his wife, Cameilla, the Queen Consort, throwing darts on more than one occasion.

 The most unlikely of sports does breed players that are willing to give up their time to support others.
 Charity events to raise money for good causes are held up and down the country every year and most professional dart players at some point have given up their time to support such events.
 Mostly these go under the radar as the players do not seek publicity for themselves but generally want to help and support the good hard work others campaign for.